Viticulture began later in Uruguay than in other countries in South America

 ), Marichal, Pisano, Pizzorno, Plaza Vidiella, Rincón de Carrasco, Los Cerros de San Juan (joint venture with LVMH

-), Stagnari, Juan Toscanini and Hijos, Viña Varela Zarranz and Vinos de La Cruz.
+), Stagnari, Juan Toscanini e Hijos, Viña Varela Zarranz and Vinos de La Cruz.